St. John's vs. Fordham College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - Computer Predicted Total: 146.2

-St. John's has a 4-5-0 record against the spread so far this season compared to Fordham, who is 2-5-0 ATS.
-A total of six out of the Red Storm's games this season have gone over the point total, and five of the Rams' games have gone over.
+St. John's record against the spread so far this season is 4-5-0, while Fordham's is 2-5-0.
+The Red Storm have gone over the point total in six games, while Rams games have gone over five times.

 Bet on this or any college basketball matchup at BetMGM